We’re committed to advancing gender equality, women empowerment — NDAWA

 Also speaking, the National Social Secretary, Mrs. Susan Okoro, said that the election of the new officials marked an exciting chapter for Ndokwa women even as she appealed to the media to identify with association in creating awareness about their vision for advancing gender equality.

-Earlier, the immediate past President, Mrs. Annabelle Uruakpa, who administered the oath of office to the new exco members, expressed confidence that their leadership and passion for women’s rights would propel the association toward more outstanding achievements and make a lasting impact on the lives of women in their community.
+The President General of the Associaion, Mrs. Annabelle Uruakpa, who administered the oath of office to the new exco members, expressed confidence that their leadership and passion for women’s rights would propel the association toward more outstanding achievements and make a lasting impact on the lives of women in their community.

 Those elected alongside Ogedegbe to pilot the affairs of the association are Mrs. Bridget Avwenagha, 1st national vice president; Ms. Ndudi.
-Ego-Dick, 2nd national vice president; Ms. Doris Edigbue, national secretary; Lady Adaeze Osasah, assistant secretary, and Mrs. Eno Ossai, who was elected financial secretary. etc.
+Ego-Dick, 2nd national vice president; Ms. Doris Edigbue, national secretary; Lady Adaeze Osasah, assistant secretary, and Mrs. Eno Ossai, who was elected financial secretary,

 Others include Mrs. Gloria Ugbana, national treasurer; Mrs. Ether Fashola, national public relations officer; Mrs. Adaeze Ijenebe, national welfare secretary; Mrs. Gloria Unazoi, assistant welfare secretary; Mrs. Susan Okoro, national social secretary/newsletter; Mrs. Gloria Chukwujekwe, assistant social secretary / newsletter; Mrs. Elizabeth Onyeashie, national chief whip; and Mrs. Victoria Ikogwe, assistant chief whip.